 Alex’ work is supported by the International Max Planck Research School for Quantum Science and Technology at the Max Planck Institute for Quantum Optics (MPQ) in Munich.
 He works in the research group of Michael Knap at the Technical University of Munich (TUM) focussing on both the theoretical description of complex condensed matter systems and their study in experimental platforms such as single atoms trapped with laser light into arrays reminscent (and in fact very similar!) to the crystal structures forming most solid things around us.
 The newly formed research cluster “Munich Center for Quantum Science and technology“, of which MPQ and TUM are part of, focusses on both fundamental quantum science and possible ways for applications in quantum devices of the near future.

-Beatrice’s work is embedded in the joint theoretical and experimental efforts of the Synthetic Quantum Systems group at Kirchhoff-Institute.
-In her master thesis, she is hunting for witnesses of that spuky, still not fully understood, correlation between quantum particles, called entanglement.
-One of her everlasting goals is to create overlaps between theoretical approaches and experimental investigations, little by little accessing the exotic properties of quantum physics.
+In her Master thesis at the Synthetic Quantum Systems group in Heidelberg, Beatrice hunted for witnesses of that spuky, still not fully understood, correlation between quantum particles, called entanglement.
+For her PhD she stayed in theoretical physics but switched to another complex system: the Earth and its climate.
+One of her everlasting goals is to create overlaps between theoretical approaches and experimental data, little by little accessing the mechanisms of climate variability on different time scales.

 Here is a link to Beatrice’s institute, group and interesting facts.

 Shoot us an e-mail !!!